vseducation/documentation/migrationQA.md

+## Visual Studio Migration Question & Answers

-The following questions ans answers have been posted for the move event.
+The following Q&A have been posted for the move event.
 If you have a question not listed here, please ask it via our Facebook messenger on our page http://www.facebook.com/visualstudioeducation

 Q: When will the change take place?